Solving Linear Programs with Fast Online Learning Algorithms: Fast Online Algorithms for Offline LPs

-\begin{rem} Although we do not see improvement of bounds using implicit update, as will be shown by our numerical experiments, the implicit update often behaves better empirically.
-One intuitive explanation is that, unlike explicit update which only outputs binary values, an implicit model is capable of dealing with fractional values.
+\begin{rem} Although we do not see an improvement of bounds using implicit update, as will be shown by our numerical experiments, the implicit update often behaves better empirically.
+One intuitive explanation is that, unlike the explicit update which only outputs binary values, the implicit update is capable of dealing with fractional values.
 To illustrate this consider the following LP

 whose optimal value is $0.5$.
-If we do not allow constraint violation greater than 0.1, then subgradient update will never take $x=1$ from an arbitrary start.
-However, for implicit update we recover the optimal solution if $\gamma < 0.01$. \end{rem}
+If we do not allow constraint violation greater than 0.1, then subgradient update will never take $x=1$ from arbitrary start.
+However, for the implicit update, we recover the optimal solution if $\gamma < 0.01$. \end{rem}